jmadinlab/jmadinlab.github.io/_people/dama.md

 ### Research

 My research interests revolves around understanding the hierarchy of mechanisms in reef geometric complexity underlying coral reef biodiversity.
-Specifically, I’m interested in quantifying and predicting the structural consequences of climate-associated disturbances and how these cascade along ecological lines, in space and time, to affect coral reef ecosystems.
+Specifically, I’m interested in quantifying and predicting the structural consequences of climate-associated disturbances and how these cascade along ecological lines, in time and space, affecting the performance of the entire ecosystem.

 ##